saku-kaarakainen/iceye-home-work/README.md

 ## How to run the app

 if you have make tools installed, you can run with `make` - command.
-If not, try to run this: `docker build -t larvis . && docker run larvis:latest`.
+If not, try to run this: `docker build -t larvis . && docker run -i larvis:latest`.

 ## Project structure